mockyeah/mockyeah/packages/mockyeah-docs/book/API/Expectation-API.md

 <div id="verify"></div>

 `.verify(callback)` - Asserts expectation to be correct, and if optional callback is provided, using that to pass up assertion errors instead of throwing an assert error inline.
+If passed a promise, or a callback returning a promise, then it will return this promise, e.g., to return to a test framework like `jest` or `mocha` supporting that.

 ```js
 expectation.verify();